• Skip to primary navigation

 Instructions

-• Cut 3 rounds from each tortilla using your biscuit cutter.
+• Cut three rounds from each tortilla using a biscuit cutter. (see notes)

 • Generously spray both sides of each round with the non stick spray.